 DocumentDB collections can be globally distributed to help you easily build apps with planet scale which means all of your data is automatically replicated to the regions you specify.
 Your app continues to work with one logical endpoint, while your data is automatically served from the region closest to your users with an intuitive programming model for data consistency and 99.99 availability.
 Globally distributed collections are billed based on the storage consumed in each region and throughput reserved for each DocumentDB collection x the number of regions associated with a DocumentDB database account.
 Standard data transfer rates apply for replication data transfer between regions.
 As an example, say you have a database account spanning three Azure regions and two collections provisioned with 1M RUs and 2M RUs respectively.
 The total RUs provisioned for the first collection will be 3M RUs (1M RUs x 3 regions) and the second one will be 6M RUs (2M RUs x 3 regions).

 With DocumentDB you can write a sustained volume of data and it will be synchronously indexed to serve consistent SQL queries using a write-optimized, latch-free database engine designed for solid-state drives (SSDs) and low latency access.
 Read and write requests are always served from your local region while data is distributed globally.
 You can further optimize performance by customizing automatic index behavior.

-Until August 1st, 2017, current customers on S1-, S2-, or S3-sized collections can continue using them with a pre-defined 10GB storage and throughput quantities that vary with the instance size: an S1 instance provides 250 RU/second and is billed at $-/hr; an S2 instance provides 1000 RU/second and is billed at $-/hr; an S3 instance provides 2500 RU/second and is billed at $-/hr.
+Until August 1st, 2017, current customers on S1-, S2-, or S3-sized collections can continue using them with a pre-defined 10GB of storage and throughput quantities that vary with the instance size: an S1 instance provides 250 RU/second and is billed at $-/hr; an S2 instance provides 1000 RU/second and is billed at $-/hr; an S3 instance provides 2500 RU/second and is billed at $-/hr.
 If you want to reconfigure throughput for these collections, see Changing performance levels using the Azure Portal.
 If you want to take advantage of partitioned collections, you need to convert your previously created S1, S2, or S3 collections to use the limitless throughput and storage scale described above, as described in Partitioning and scaling in Azure DocumentDB.